Swedish Smokeless Tobacco Snus

 The history of snus, snuff, smokeless tobacco History of Snus

 Financial status played a vital role in favoring the use of oral snuff, instead of nasal snuff.
-Snuff was considered as luxury products.
+Snuff was considered a luxury product.
 So only the Aristocrats and Bourgeoisies could use snuff.
 But when the ordinary people found a new method of taking snuff by mouth, snuff became quickly popular and ousted more expensive chewing tobacco.

 At the time of its introduction, the monopoly brought together an enormous variety of snuffs that included 103 different brands.
 In 1919 almost 7.000 tons was consumed in Sweden this year.
 Divide this figure by the number of adult men at the time, i.e. 2 million, and you get an annual consumption of 3.5 kg (7 lbs.) per person.
 After 1919 consumption began to drop as the use of cigarettes increased.
 This change coincided with Sweden’s change from an agricultural society to an industrial society.
 The monopoly was broken up in 1961.
 The consumption of snus declined from 7.000 tons to 2.400 tons over a period of half a century.
 But in 1969 demand for snuff rose again following increasing publicity about the dangers of smoking.

-In 1970 Swedish authority imposed certain criterion for snus production.
+In 1970 Swedish authorities imposed certain criteria for snus production.
 Snuff is counted as foodstuff, which improved drastically the quality of snus to reduce the risk of illness related to snus used.
-The recopies for snus have modified according to food legislation.
-In 1973 the first portion snuff was introduced in Sweden.
+The recopies for snus has modified according to food legislation.
+In 1973 the first portion of snuff was introduced in Sweden.